lindosystems/lindoapi.jl/README.md

 This function loads users license key into an array.
 This function comes first since the API key is needed to create API environment for models.

-``pszFname``: A string that contains the full path to your Lindo API license key.
+``pszFname``: A string that contains the full path to your LINDO API license key.

 ``pachLicense``: An empty vector of type unsinged Int 8 (UInt8)